Scale customer experience without losing the human touch.

 It takes a team to give great support!
 Front makes it easy to for your support team to work together on messages.
 Teams often set up team inbox organization and set up processes for collaborating with each other on messages.

-Build tags and canned responses for your team: Many teams like to create team tags, so the whole support team can use the same organization for messages.
-You can also create team canned responses (pre-drafted messages that you can send in a few clicks).
+Build tags and message templates for your team: Many teams like to create team tags, so the whole support team can use the same organization for messages.
+You can also create team message templates (pre-drafted messages that you can send in a few clicks).
 This lets your team use consistent language and spend less time writing technical or wordy replies — and spend more time on personalized replies.

 Ask for help with comments and shared drafts: Need help?
 Your team can ask for help on messages with an @mention in Front’s comments.
 Or, create a draft and share it with your teammate for a second pair of eyes.
 As a team leader, be open about how often and who your team should reach out to with comments or drafts, i.e., “always share the draft with a manager for approval on pricing questions,” or, “never be afraid to @mention a teammate for help!”